Huge suite at an amazing value with spectacular views that are hard to beat

 Location, Location, Location

 On our way back from India, I decided to finally cross Dubai off my travel list and stop there for a short two day layover.
 Normally, I would look to use my points and stay in a traditional chain hotel to maximise my benefits (free breakfasts and the like).
-However, all of the traditional hotel benefits don’t matter to me as much as the one thing I value most in a hotel: the view.
+But all of the traditional hotel benefits that matter to other frequent flyers don’t matter as much to me as the one thing I value most in a hotel: the view.

-I don’t know if my predilection for amateur photography has anything to do with my love of views (I fear this may be a chicken and the egg problem) but having a great view from my room is the top requirement for me when I’m hunting for a hotel.
+I don’t know if my predilection for photography has anything to do with my love of views (I fear this may be a chicken and the egg problem) but having a great view from my room is the top requirement for me when I’m hunting for a hotel in a new place (especially one as stunning as Dubai).
 Of course in most cases, I can’t afford to shell out for the best views so I usually settle for a happy compromise.
 In this particular case, that compromise hotel was going to be Radisson Blu Dubai Downtown (now M Hotel Downtown).
 I had some points that were expiring and the hotel rooms looked like they had some really nice views – so I was hoping I could confirm an upgrade to a nicer room if necessary.
 However, the foreboding reviews on TripAdvisor made me a bit wary about the condition of the hotel: my wife has fairly high standards and I couldn’t ask her to adjust too much with a toddler in tow.

 The hotel itself is located around 13 km (12 min drive) from the Dubai International Airport on Sheikh Zayed Road – the main artery of Dubai.
 We were going to get an Uber but it seemed convenient and cheaper to take a taxi so we ended up taking a Pink Taxi to the hotel for around (30 AED) 8 USD.
 You can also get an Uber Select as well (there is no UberX in Dubai) but it is around twice the price.

-The check-in process was smooth if a bit long.
+The check-in process was smooth but protracted .
 We got a quick bite to eat at Jones the Grocer, a cafe that is located right in the lobby, while the reception staff finished our check-in.

-As we walked into the suite, we were amazed at how big it was.
-Our suite was a corner suite with plenty of large windows with views of the spectacular Burj Khalifa and downtown Dubai.
-The hotel manager noticed that we had a baby and proactively sent up a crib which was a wonderful touch.
-I could describe in greater detail but I’ll let the pictures do the talking:
+Our room was a very large corner suite that boasted plenty of large windows with spectacular views of the Burj Khalifa and the Sheikh Zayed Road.
+The hotel manager had even noticed that we had a baby and proactively sent up a crib which was a nice touch.
+I could describe the room in greater detail but I’ll let the pictures do the talking:

 Dining and Service